Skip to content

 Some key things worth noting:

-1. Inputs and outputs are Python lists, not stacked arrays.
-Different environments may have different observation shapes, action shapes and configs.
-They cannot be stacked in JAX arrays.
+1. Inputs and outputs are dicts keyed by environment name, not Python lists.
+Different environments may have different observation shapes, action shapes and configs — keying by name keeps everything explicit and easy to look up.

-2. reset(rng) takes one master key.
-MultiEnv splits it automatically into M deterministic sub-keys so the same master key always produces the same per-env starts.
+3. reset(rng) takes one master key.
+MultiEnv splits it automatically into one sub-key per inner environment so the same master key always produces the same per-environment starts.

-3. compile() is a separate step.
+4. compile() is a separate step.
 MultiEnv doesn't pre-warm its inner environments by default.
-Calling multi.compile() walks the fleet and compiles each one with a progress bar, so you can measure the setup vs. training costs separately.
+Calling multi.compile() walks the fleet and compiles each JitWrapper-wrapped environment with a progress bar, so you can measure the setup vs. training costs separately.

 MultiEnv Attributes